Earth Runners | Vegan | $75 | Made in USA

 I’ve tested and reviewed MANY different minimalist sandals over the years, but the ones I reach for over and over are my simple Earth Runners.
 All Earth Runners sandals are vegan and handmade with one strapping style, but different sole thicknesses and color options.
 They stand out from the crowd because they look like a cute pair of sandals, but function well enough for hiking, rafting, and traveling.

 All Earth Runners sandals are made with Vibram soles and are fine to get wet and dirty (which I love about them).
-The Elemental sandals (8 mm sole) are ultra flexible and minimal and made with a single layer of Vibram.
+The Primal Lifestyle sandals (8 mm sole) are ultra flexible and minimal and made with a single layer of Vibram.
 This makes them very easy to keep clean, but they are slightly more slippery than the other options.
 They are the best choice if you’re looking for a real barefoot feel.
-I wear my Elementals for every day walking and whenever I expect to get dirty.
+I wear my Primal Lifestyles for every day walking and whenever I expect to get dirty.

 The thickest sole on the Alpha is great for intense hiking or long walks on hard ground, but it’s less flexible than the others.
-I prefer my Alpha’s for an uphill hike in the mountains otherwise I like my Elemental sandals better.
+I prefer my Alpha’s for an uphill hike in the mountains otherwise I like my Primal Lifestyle sandals better.

 Want to see these Earth Runners in action?
 See this video at the end of the post.